 Dark Side Betting Strategy

 In this strategy, you’re betting against the shooter, meaning you’re betting that they will lose.
 This usually involves placing don’t pass and don’t come bets.
-It’s often considered taboo in a live casino setting because you’re betting against everyone else at the table but with a one-roll bet you could win every time.
+It’s often considered taboo in a live casino setting because you’re betting against everyone else at the table, but with a one-roll bet, you could win every time.

 Aggressive Craps Betting Strategy